easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_MODEL_CLARIFICATION_CHECKLIST.md

 ### Pro Tier ($12/month)
 - [x] User adds their own API key (optional)
-- [x] Direct billing from provider, not Q-IDE
+- [x] Direct billing from provider, not Top Dog
 - [x] User responsible for managing their key
 - [x] Can still use free models if preferred
 - **Documented in**: `PRICING_AND_MONETIZATION_STRATEGY.md` (lines 783-800)

 ### Teams Tier ($25/seat/month)
 - [x] Team manages API keys (shared or individual)
-- [x] Direct billing from provider, not Q-IDE
+- [x] Direct billing from provider, not Top Dog
 - [x] Each team member responsible for their key security
-- [x] Spending limits set on provider, not Q-IDE
+- [x] Spending limits set on provider, not Top Dog
 - **Documented in**: `PRICING_AND_MONETIZATION_STRATEGY.md` (lines 801-825)

 ### Enterprise (Custom)
 - [x] BYOK, self-hosted, or managed LLM options
 - [x] Direct billing arrangements
-- [x] User infrastructure or Q-IDE managed
+- [x] User infrastructure or Top Dog managed
 - **Documented in**: `PRICING_AND_MONETIZATION_STRATEGY.md` (lines 826-850)

 ---